 Our mission statement is at the centre of our Pupil Premium Strategy.
 At Ackton Pastures Primary Academy, all members of staff and our governing body accept responsibility for, and are committed to meeting the needs of, any ‘socially disadvantaged’ children who attend our school.
 We believe this commitment includes their pastoral, social and special educational needs as well as their academic progress.
 Our school is committed to traising the attainment of all pupils, and ensuring that any gap which exists between different groups of children is reduced.
 The pupil premium money will form a vital part in this process, particularly for our most disadvantaged children.

 The governors will allocate pupil premium funding to support any children, or groups of children, who have been appropriately identified as being socially disadvantaged.
-This support will be made through the following strategies:

 What is Pupil Premium Funding?

 Pupil premium money is given to schools to support children who are considered ‘Ever 6’.
 This means they have been eligible for free school meals, in local authority care or have parents who are/have been in the armed services in the last 6 years.
 Children who have been adopted also have some pupil premium funding allocation.
 The amount of money a school receives is determined by the number of children in the school who meet these criteria.
 The pupil premium funding must be spent on activities or initiatives that support this group of children, meet their needs and enable them to achieve in line with children who are not in the pupil premium group.